kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

  Locate the wavelength of the laser on the laser itself.
 Record this value.
 :::

-1. The laser, slit disk, and screen should be setup as in [](#Activity-laser). be sure to cover the screen with a piece of paper before continuing.
+1. The laser, slit disk, and screen should be set up as in [](#Activity-laser). be sure to cover the screen with a piece of paper before continuing.

 :::Note (|10 C)